top of page

 In the world of branded residences, few headlines sound more impressive than this one:

 Branded residences are no longer an emerging niche.
-They are one of the most resilient and premium segments of global luxury real estate, consistently commanding price premiums over comparable non-branded assets.
+They are one of the most resilient and premium segments of global luxury real estate.
+These properties consistently command price premiums over comparable non-branded assets.

 Buyers are not just purchasing square meters.
 They are buying: